feinstein/firebase_user_stream/README.md

 this is updated server-side and not pushed to the app.

-`FirebaseAuth.currentUser()` will only detect changes made locally to the user, but if any changes are made server-side, it won't detect, unless `FirebaseUser.reload()` is called first and then we need to call `FirebaseAuth.currentUser()` again to get the reloaded user, but still this user won't be emitted by `onAuthStateChanged`.
+`FirebaseAuth.currentUser()` will only detect changes made locally to the user, but if any server-side changes occur, it won't detect them, unless `FirebaseUser.reload()` is called first, then we need to call `FirebaseAuth.currentUser()` again to get the reloaded user, but still this user won't be emitted by `onAuthStateChanged`.

 ## The solution